-If a student is absent from school or suspended from school (in or out), the student may not participate in any athletic or school activities the day or evening of the absence .
-In the case of a Friday absence, this precludes the student from all athletic and school activities over the weekend.
-The student is also not allowed to be in school or on school grounds on the day of the absence.
-Definition An absence is when a student misses school time.
-Excusable absences The following absences may be excused: illness a family emergency, e.g. death in the family sanctioned religious holidays subpoenaed court appearances documented medical appointment documented hospital stay or doctor's directive chronic health problems or temporary illness due to a disability (Rehabilitation Act 1973, Sec.
-504) (with verification of health care provider) suspension out of school school sponsored events and activities Note: If your child is absent due to a doctor or dentist visit off-island, a note from the health care provider is required for school records.
+Excused The following absences may be excused: Absences illness a family emergency, e.g. death in the family sanctioned religious holidays subpoenaed court appearances documented medical appointment documented hospital stay or doctor's directive chronic health problems or temporary illness due to a disability (Rehabilitation Act 1973, Sec.
+504) (with verification of health care provider) suspension out of school school sponsored events and activities All other absences are considered unexcused.
+Note: If your child is absent due to a doctor or dentist visit off-island, a note from the health care provider is required for school records.